In Search for an Optimal Authenticated Byzantine Agreement: Lower Bounds

 \end{lemma}

 \begin{proof}

-Assume by a way of contradiction such protocol $A$ which synchronous communication cost with $f$ failures is less than $O(ft)$ for some $1 \leq f \leq \floor*{t/2}$ and pick a set of $S_1 \subset \Pi$ of $f$ parties.
-By Lemma~\ref{lem:synchNoMessages}, there is a run $r_1$ of $A$ s.t.\ some honest party $p_1 \in S$ does not get any messages regardless of the values honest parties propose.
+Assume by a way of contradiction such protocol $A$ which synchronous communication cost with $f$ failures is $o(ft)$ for some $1 \leq f \leq \floor*{t/2}$.
+Pick a set of $S_1 \subset \Pi$ of $f$ parties and let $V$ be the set of values that honest parties propose.
+By Lemma~\ref{lem:synchNoMessages}, there is a run $r_1$ of $A$ in which honest parties propose values from $V$ s.t.\ some honest party $p_1 \in S$ does not get any messages.
 Now let $S_2 = \{p\} \cup S_1\setminus\{p_1\}$ s.t.\ $p \in \Pi \setminus S_1$.
-By Lemma~\ref{lem:synchNoMessages} again, there is a run $r_2$ of $A$ s.t.\ some party $p_2 \neq p_1$ does not get any messages regardless of the values honest parties propose.
-Since $f \leq \floor*{t/2}$, we can repeat the above $2t + 1$ times and get that for every possible input (values proposed by honest parties) there is a set $T$ of $2t+1$ parties s.t.\ for every party $p \in T$ there is a run of $A$ in which $p$ is honest and does not get any messages.
-In particular, there exist such set $T_0$ for the case in which all honest party propose $0$ and a set $T_1$ for the case in which all honest parties propose $1$.
+By Lemma~\ref{lem:synchNoMessages} again, there is a run $r_2$ of $A$ in which honest parties propose values from $V$ s.t.\ some honest party $p_2 \neq p_1$ does not get any messages.
+Since $f \leq \floor*{t/2}$, we can repeat the above $2t + 1$ times by each time replacing the honest party in $S_i$ that get no messages with a party not in $S_i \cup \{p_1,p_2,\ldots,p_i\}$.
+Thus, we get that for every possible set of inputs $V$ (values proposed by honest parties) there is a set $T$ of $2t+1$ parties s.t.\ for every party $p \in T$ there is a run of $A$ in which honest parties propose values from $V$, $p$ is honest, and $p$ does not get any messages.
+In particular, there exist such set $T_0$ for the case in which all honest party input $0$ and a set $T_1$ for the case in which all honest parties input $1$.
 Since $|T_0| = |T_1| = 2t+1$, there is a party $p \in T_1 \cap T_2$.
 Therefore, by the Termination and Binary validity properties, there is a run $r$ in which $p$ does not get any messages and decides $0$ and a run $r'$ in which $p$ does not any messages and decides $1$.
 However, since $r$ and $r'$ are indistinguishable to $p$ we get a contradiction.

 \end{proof}

 The following Theorem follows directly from Lemma~\ref{lem:sunchLemma} and Claim~\ref{claim:atLeastT}.